aksaakov/esp32_lora_host/README.md

 It provides:
 Reliable two-way communication with a standalone remote ESP32 LoRa device.
 MQTT integration for motion detection, alarm control, and battery reporting.
-Automatic re-arm logic (configurable from Home Assistant).
+_For the MQTT bridge code and HA configuration just vibe it_ Automatic re-arm logic (configurable from Home Assistant).
 Simple serial logging for debugging.